algorand/bls_sigs_ref/README.md

 1. This implementation hashes to base field elements using `hash_to_field` specified in the [BLS standards WG v1 spec](https://github.com/pairingwg/bls_standard/blob/master/minutes/spec-v1.md)

-2. This implementation includes *only* constant-time, indifferentiable hashes to G1 and G2 based on Constructions #2 and #5 of [WB19](https://bls-hash.crypto.fyi).
+2. This implementation includes *only* indifferentiable hashes to G1 and G2 based on Constructions #2 and #5 of [WB19](https://bls-hash.crypto.fyi).

 3. This implementation chooses the sign of the output points differently than in